jkru3/digital-garden/content/about me.md

 - ai is about to take all the jobs
 - find myself questioning whether or not my successes were enough to outweigh my failures
 - wondering whether or not i’ll be a serf to big tech AI overlords for the rest of my life
 - have to look back on how far i’ve come.
-Have to remember to have hope
+Have to remember to have hope  %% hi, i’m Joey

+growing up I was good at math, but really drawn to the arts, and very lost in school.
+After the 2008 crash, my parents who were both musicians themselves urged me away from music, but I chased it anyways.
+Instead of following through on college, in my early 20s…
+- I played guitar in bands
+- wrote albums,
+- lived out of a van
+- made money as a street performer
+- and worked and lived at a hostel in Mexico

+after Covid, i decided to pivot to technology after getting lost in the engineering of several projects i worked on.
+I resumed study at the University of Washington to study computer science, where i kept pace with some really brilliant young adults.
+I also co-founded a student-run startup called Clearvote, with the purpose of making it easy to lookup information about local election candidates